aa1371/aiodag/README.md

     upload(sa, sab, sc)

     # put this here so loop.run_until_complete doesn't finish prematurely
+    # we could also have just gathered the result of upload,
+    # but refrained from doing so to demonstrate that the task
+    # would still be executed if you didn't
     await asyncio.sleep(10)

 loop = asyncio.new_event_loop()
 loop.run_until_complete(main())
 ```

 You can see from the print outs that our pipeline tasks were executed asynchronously and in the optimal runtime.
 You might have also noticed that we never awaited or gathered any of our tasks, that is because each invocation of a task is implicitly scheduled on the event loop.
 However, we can still await/gather the results of the task invocations if we want.
+One last thing to note is that some tasks took in the result of another task (e.g. concatenate calls) and some just took in a "plain" value (e.g. fetch calls).
+Task parameters can be anything, if it is the result of another task it will make sure to resolve the task before passing the value through, if it is something else, it will just treat it like a regular function parameter.

 Behind the scenes what's happening is the following DAG is built and optimally executed.

 ![alt text](https://github.com/aa1371/aiodag/blob/main/assets/PipelineDAG.png?raw=true)